tweag/rules_img/docs/image.md

 The rule produces:
 - OCI image index JSON file
-- An optional OCI layout directory (via output groups)
+- An optional OCI layout directory or tar (via output groups)
 - ImageIndexInfo provider for use by image_push

 Example (explicit manifests):